Fight the Bite

 Protect yourself and others from West Nile Virus (WNV) and Eastern Equine Encephalitis (EEE).

-Adults over 50 years old and children are the most at risk of becoming severely ill from infection.
-People who are outdoors a lot may be at the most risk of begin bitten by an infected mosquito.
+Who is most at risk?
+Adults over 50 years old and children younger than 15 are the most at risk of becoming severely ill from infection.

 The New York State Department of Health is no longer testing birds for West Nile virus.
 West Nile virus is present in all areas of New York State.
 If you find a dead bird, wear disposable gloves and: